-A change of use from a pub to residential property (houses / flats) needs planning permission but a change of use from a pub to a supermarket (or shop or restaurant) does not.
-However alterations to the appearance of the building (eg rebuilding (after demolition), add signage, add ATM, add outlets for air conditioning, ...) need planning permission.
+A change of use from a pub to residential (houses / flats) needs planning permission but a change of use from a pub to a supermarket (or shop or restaurant) does not.
+However, alterations to the appearance of the building (e.g. rebuilding after demolition, adding signage, installing an ATM, outlets for air conditioning) need planning permission.
 This anomaly makes it more difficult for the councillors and planning officers to oppose planning applications to change pubs to supermarkets.
-CAMRA is campaigning to have this anomaly removed, but ...
+CAMRA is campaigning to have this anomaly removed, but it takes time.

 There have been several changes (and prospective changes) recently:

-The following description of how Bristol City Council planning regulations effect pub conversions by Steve Comer (Bristol City Alderman, CAMRA and Pubs Group member) is part of an article in Pints West 95:
+The following description of how Bristol City Council planning regulations affect pub conversions by Steve Comer (Bristol City Alderman, CAMRA and Pubs Group member) is part of an article in Pints West 95: